dafny-lang/dafny/docs/HowToFAQ/Errors-Parser.md

 ```

 `var` declarations are used to declare mutable fields of classes, local variables in method bodies, and identifiers in let-expressions.
-But mutable field declarations are not permitted at the static module level, including in the (unnamed) toplevel module.
+But mutable field declarations are not permitted at the static module level, including in the (implicit) toplevel module.
 Rather, you may want the declaration to be a `const` declaration or you may want the mutable field to be declared in the body of a class.

 ## **Error: Refinement cannot change the constructors of a datatype.
 To refine _id_, either omit this '...' or omit the '=' sign and the datatype constructors.**